Explore UAB

 Appeal Process

-Students may appeal SASC decisions that change academic status (e.g., academic probation) or impede or terminate academic progression (e.g., recycling academic terms, dismissal from school) in the Heersink School of Medicine.
-Immediately following SASC meetings, decisions are, communicated to impacted students by the Associate Dean for Students who shares the decision, explains the student’s right to appeal and the process for appeal.
-A written letter follows and includes notification of the student's right to appeal and specific instructions for the student to appeal.
+Immediately following SASC meetings, the Associate Dean for Students will communicate with the student to share the decision and explain the student’s right to appeal and the process for appeal when indicated.
+Following this meeting, a written letter is also sent to the student and includes notification of the student's right to appeal and specific instructions should the student want to appeal.
 These include:

-• Deadline for notification specified by date and time
+• Deadline for notification specified by date and time.

 The SASC Faculty Appeal Panel (FAP) considers appeal requests.
-This subcommittee of the SASC is composed of three experienced faculty SASC members who do not attend the regular SASC meetings.
-The Senior Associate Dean for Medical Education charges the FAP and provides instruction and guidance regarding the deliberation process.
+This subcommittee of the SASC is composed of three experienced faculty SASC members and one alternate who do not attend the regular SASC meetings.
+The SADME charges the FAP and provides instruction and guidance regarding the deliberation process.
 The panel selects a chair from the group who presides at the meeting.
-Students may submit written documents and meet in person with the FAP to review extenuating circumstances that may have impacted their academic performance or support their appeal.
+Students may submit written documents and, at the discretion of the FAP, meet in person with the FAP to review extenuating circumstances that may have impacted their academic performance or support their appeal.
 The panel may vote to uphold the original decision of the SASC, modify it, or grant the student's appeal.
-The outcome is communicated to the student via email and letter from the Senior Associate Dean for Medical Education on behalf of the chair of the appeal panel.
+The outcome is communicated to the student as soon as the FAP reaches its decision by the Associate Dean for Students, typically within 72 hours of the Appeal Panel meeting.
+The student receives official notification in letter form from the SADME on behalf of the Appeal Panel typically within five business days of the Appeal Panel meeting.

-• Deadline for notification specified by date and time
+• Deadline for notification specified by date and time.

 History